kaist-plrg-cs320/assignment-docs/README.md

 ### Fuzzing

 Each project (but no exercise) provides a fuzzer.
 A fuzzer randomly generates expressions to test your interpreter.
+You need to install [Node.js](https://nodejs.org/en/download/) on your machine to use the fuzzer.

 Execute the `run fuzzer` command to use the fuzzer.